Jump to content

 Introduction

-There are many vendors offering cloud services at reasonable rates.
-The benefits are that the customer can pick and choose what they want to use, based on their business requirements.
-The customer does not have to maintain expensive IT infrastructure, which reduces the number of IT staff, and cost for the firm.
+Many software vendors offer cloud services at reasonable rates.
+The benefits are that the customer can pick and choose which services they want to use, based on their business requirements.
+Customers do not have to maintain expensive IT infrastructure, which reduces the number of IT staff needed and the cost of the firm.
 Given the benefits, many firms are moving all of their IT services to the cloud.

-We are now starting to receive more and more queries regarding running Intella or Intella Connect in a cloud environment.
-A cloud server is basically just another computer.
-Intella and Intella Connect should run fine on these systems provided that the system's hardware/software meets, or is better than, the recommended specification.
+We are now starting to receive increased queries regarding running Intella or Intella Connect in a cloud environment.
+A cloud server is just another computer.
+Intella and Intella Connect should run fine on these systems provided that the system's hardware/software meets, or is better than, the recommended specifications.

-The achilles heel of running Intella in a cloud, is that we used dongle based licensing.
-Basically a physical license dongle needs to be plugged into the system running the Intella software.
-The issue with the cloud server is that it is normally vast distances away (e.g. overseas) from the end user.
+The achilles heel of running Intella in the cloud is that we use dongle-based licensing.
+A physical license dongle needs to be plugged into the system running the Intella software.
+The issue with the cloud server is that it is normally vast distances away (e.g., overseas) from the end user.
 There is no way to walk a dongle 'down the road' to the cloud vendor.

 Even if the vendor is located just 'down the road', they are likely to have policies in place which restrict physical devices (such as a license dongle) from being plugged into the host system.